Do Go On - 448 - The Curse of the Lottery Winner

 I think I'll have another heart attack.

-It's such, it's the best footage.
+It's the best footage.

 If you haven't seen it, check it out.